-calibrate the debt adjustment cost parameter, ψ_b , to match the cross-sectional volatility of leverage.
-The recovery value parameter, λ , targets an average recovery value of 33%.
-Parameters related to the idiosyncratic productivity processes, ρ_z and σ_z , are calibrated to match the dispersion of the firm size distribution.
+calibrate the debt adjustment cost parameter, $\psi_b$ , to match the cross-sectional volatility of leverage.
+The recovery value parameter, $\lambda$ , targets an average recovery value of 33%.
+Parameters related to the idiosyncratic productivity processes, $\rho_z$ and $\sigma_z$ , are calibrated to match the dispersion of the firm size distribution.
 In particular, they are set to target the ratios between the 25th and 50th and 50th and 75th percentiles for firms' stock of capital.
-We set the capital adjustment cost parameter, ψ_k , to match the cross-sectional volatility of investment.
+We set the capital adjustment cost parameter, $\psi_k$ , to match the cross-sectional volatility of investment.
 Lastly, we calibrate the equity issuance cost parameter to target the annual share of firms that tap equity markets.
+For our baseline set of results, we compute all these moments based on our Compustat sample of large and publicly traded firms.
+In Appendix B.8, we show that our results are robust to extending our model to include small private firms that are relevant for the economy and feature different characteristics than the Compustat sample (e.g., ).

 In the third step, we calibrate the parameters related to aggregate responses (Table 3, Panel 2).
-For productivity, we fix the autocorrelation to ρ_A to 0.97 and set σ_A to match the volatility of a typical emerging country's GDP (Neumeyer and Perri, 2005).
-For the global risk premium, we assume a two-state Markov process, with values $\kappa_L = 0$ and $\kappa_H > 0$, with a transition matrix Π{κ} .
-We set κ_H to target an (on-impact) increase in the risk premium during a global crisis (i.e., when moving from $\kappa{t-1} = \kappa_L$ to $\kappa_t = \kappa_H$) of 190 basis points, which corresponds to a 1-standard-deviation increase in the data.
+For productivity, we fix the autocorrelation to $\rho_A$ to 0.97 and set $\sigma_A$ to match the volatility of a typical emerging country's GDP (Neumeyer and Perri, 2005).
+For the global